Skip Navigation

 By itself, a cash acceptor is incapable of providing users with change.
 So, if businesses want users to receive change back, the kiosk will need to employ a second device called a cash dispenser.
 This dispenser is separate from the cash accepter, meaning that it will need to have its own supply of smaller bills and coins with which to provide change to the user.

-Limiting price points on a kiosk to even dollar amounts helps simplify the equipment needed, but if a client has items priced at odd change amounts, then a single coin or three coin dispenser will need to be added to give out exact change.
+Limiting price points on a cash payment kiosk to even dollar amounts helps simplify the equipment needed, but if a client has items priced at odd change amounts, then a single coin or three coin dispenser will need to be added to give out exact change.

 An alternative to using an acceptor in conjunction with a dispenser is the use of a cash recycler.
 On the surface, a cash recycler seems to be simply the combination of a cash acceptor and a cash dispenser.
 However, the main difference is what happens to the money within the kiosk.
 Instead of requiring two separate caches, a cash recycler is continuously circulating money within a single reserve.
 The bills being fed into a cash recycler are sorted by denomination and can be returned to the next user as change.